 This is available from the website/ staff intranet/ Moodle and may be out of date if printed.

-Date approved: 5/7/13 Responsible Manager: Dean of Quality Improvement Approved by: QSB Executive Lead: Vice Principal Curriculum & Standards SJ Review date: 12/12/18 Accessible to Students: Yes
+There is a Welsh version of this document available.

+Date approved: 5/7/13

+Approved by: QSB

+Review date: 9/19

+Responsible Manager: Dean of Learner Journey

+Executive Lead: Deputy Principal

+Accessible to Students: Yes